CWEzio/Notes/bazel.md

 ## Working with external Dependencies
 > Note that Bazel 5.0 and later introduced a new external dependency system, codenamed "Bzlmod".
 However, Drake use Bazel 4.2.

-## Using Bazel with VS code intellisense
+## Using Bazel with VS code autocomplete
 I work with Bazel C++ project using VS code.
 One thing that is useful is to go to declaration position.
 However, the intellisense do not know the source of the included file.
 I solve this problem using method suggested https://stackoverflow.com/questions/61015990/how-do-i-enable-c-intellisense-for-a-bazel-project-in-vs-code

 The `compile_commands.json` can be generated using [bazel-compilation-database](https://github.com/grailbio/bazel-compilation-database).